pglevy/resume/index.md

 ### Appian

-- 2021–now: Lead User Experience Designer
+- 2022–now: Lead User Experience Designer

-  - Oversee design work for group of 4 devleopment teams working on major strategic initiative and collaborate with group lead peers in product management and engineering to drive delivery
+  - Oversee design work across group of four product teams working on major strategic initiative, and collaborate with group lead peers in product management and engineering to drive delivery.

 ### Bixal